 Whether foreign-trained architects can also acquire this knowledge by working as intern architects in Canadian architectural firms is yet to be ascertained.

-If you would like to see my drawings and know more about my SAIT projects – click My SAIT Portfolio below.
+If you would like to see my drawings and know more about my SAIT projects – click on My SAIT Portfolio below.
 Regarding my internship, I am holding off on it until I am done with this programme

 Below is an animation of my second-semester project.